ourhalcyondays/personalsite/content/authors/admin/_index.md

 ---
 bio: Jessica Qiu is a third year student studying Psychology, Neuroscience & Behaviour at McMaster University.
-She is drawn to research that has implications for improving people’s lives and the earth we share.
+I am passionate about making stuff and learning new skills.
 education:
   courses:
   - course: BSc. in Psychology, Neuroscience & Behaviour